 There is evidence that alopecia areata runs in families in up to 1 in 5 cases, but it often appears to come from nowhere, although stress may be a trigger.
 People with other autoimmune conditions tend to be more susceptible to alopecia areata.

 The condition is usually treated with steroid injections, however creams can be effective too.

 If your hair loss is leaving you with scaly patches on your scalp then you are probably suffering from the fungal infection Tinea Capitis.
-This infection most commonly affects children, but it also sometimes affects those of African or African-American origin.
+This infection most commonly affects children, but can also affect adults, especially those who have a weakened immune system.

 If you wear tight braids or ponytails and are experiencing localised hair loss, then you may be experiencing traction alopecia.
 This occurs when the pressure put on hairs causes them to fall out.
 Immediately switching to a different style will avoid any permanent damage from occurring.

 Hairpieces or hair weaving are other options and often give authentic results.
 Colour matched artificial or human hair can be woven with your existing hair or a single hairpiece can be worn.

 Surgical hair restoration can be another solution, with a single hair transplant session usually transplanting 500+ hairs.
 Scalp reduction is also sometimes an option, with bald areas of the scalp being cut away and the rest stitched together.
 However it is important for patients to continue to take medication in order to ensure that they keep what has been transplanted.

 Always make sure to stick to treatments in the British Association of Dermatologist clinical guidelines.